awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 ## Introduction to Environment Tagging<a name="using-features.tagging.intro"></a>

 AWS Elastic Beanstalk provides support for you to specify tags to apply to resources in your environment\.
+Tags are key\-value pairs associated with AWS resources\.
+Tags can help you categorize resources\.
+They are particularly useful if you manage many environments\.

+Here are some ways you can use tagging with Elastic Beanstalk environments:
++ *Environment stages*—Identify environments in different stages, such as development, beta, and production\.
++ *Cost allocation*—Identify environments associated with various expense accounts in cost allocation reports\.
++ *Access control*—Use tags to manage permissions to requests and resources\.
+For details, see [Controlling Access to Elastic Beanstalk Resources Using Tags](AWSHowTo.iam.policies.access-tags.md)\.

-Tags are key\-value pairs\.
-They help you identify environments in cost allocation reports\.
-This is especially useful if you manage many environments\.
-You can also use tags to manage permissions at the resource level\.
+You can also use tags to manage permissions at the specific resource level within an environment\.
 For more information, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 By default, Elastic Beanstalk applies three tags:
 + `elasticbeanstalk:environment-name` – The name of the environment\.